hms-dbmi/gehlenborglab-website/_members/danielle-nguyen.md

 start: January 2018
 end:
 ---
 Danielle is on her third and final co-op in the Department of Biomedical Informatics at Harvard Medical School.
-She is a rising senior at Northeastern University majoring in Computer Science, and is interested in Data Visualization.
+She is a rising senior at Northeastern University majoring in Computer Science and is interested in Data Visualization.